jlmelville/sneer/docs/exported-data.md

   `method = "wssne"`).
 * `dyn` Dynamically optimized non-coordinate parameters.
 A list containing sublists, with names corresponding to the names of the parameters optimized.
-  This is avaiable if using
+  This is available if using you used the `dyn` input variable to make an embedding method "dynamic", or if you selected
   [Inhomogeneous t-SNE](http://dx.doi.org/10.1007/978-3-319-46675-0_14)
-  (`method = "itsne"`), where `dyn` will contain a list `dof`, which contains the optimized degrees of freedom parameter for each output coordinate.
-  If using `method = "dhssne"` method, dyn contains a list called `alpha`, which contains the global alpha optimized alpha value.
-See the [Embedding Methods](embedding-methods.html) for more on DHSSNE.
+  (`method = "itsne"`), or DHSSNE (`method = "dhssne"`).
+For it-SNE, `dyn` will contain a list of `dof`, which contains the optimized degrees of freedom parameter for each output coordinate.
+If using `method = "dhssne"` method, dyn contains a list called `alpha`, which contains the optimized global alpha value.
+See the [Embedding Methods](embedding-methods.html) for more.
+If the parameters were optimized separately from the coordinates, then this list will also contain the number of function and gradient evaluations used for parameter optimization under `nf` and `ng`, respectively.
 * `costs` All the costs which were logged to screen during the optimization, as a matrix, with the iteration number in the first column.